 Check the victim's vitals signs such as the depth of his breathing and regularity of his heart beat.
 If either one is effected by exposure to electricity or if the victim is unconscious, begin to perform CPR.

-Treat any areas of the victim's body that may've sustained burns.
+Treat any areas of the victim's body that may have sustained burns.

 If the victim is responsive and does not appear seriously injured but looks pale or faint, he may be at risk of going into shock.
 Gently lay him down with his head slightly lower than his chest and his feet elevated.